grafana/grafana/docs/sources/shared/visualizations/value-mappings-options.md

   This file is used in the following visualizations: bar chart, bar gauge, candlestick, canvas, gauge, geomap, histogram, pie chart, stat, state timeline, status history, table, time series, trend
 ---

-In addition to field overrides, value mapping is a technique you can use to change how data appears in a visualization.
+Value mapping is a technique you can use to change how data appears in a visualization.

 For each value mapping, you'll set the following options: